He who thinks he is raising a mound may only, in reality, be digging a pit. Ernest Bramah

 Why have the economy and the stock market refused to follow Dr Copper?

-As we stated before, any shred of free market forces was entirely eliminated after the Fed decided that propping up this market was more important than allowing free market forces to deal with the situation at hand.
+As we stated before, any shred of free-market forces was entirely eliminated after the Fed decided that propping up this market was more important than allowing free market forces to deal with the situation at hand.
 In fact, we came out with an article in June of this year clearly stating that Free markets no longer existed.
 First, we had QE, this distorted the markets, but when it ended officially, the assumption was that everything would return to the norm.
-The ultra low rate environment favoured speculation, and the corporate world stepped in with massive share buyback programmes.
+The ultra-low rate environment favoured speculation, and the corporate world stepped in with massive share buyback programmes.
 Quantitative easing never stopped, only the players changed.
 This year the business world is on track to shatter yet another record.
 It is estimated that roughly $1 trillion dollars will be spent on dividends and share buybacks.
 This amount is larger than the GDP of many nations.

 Almost seven years into one of the most hated bull markets in history and still 50% of the crowd is still not investing in the market.
 In fact, we will soon come out with a short article illustrating that more Americans drink coffee on a daily basis than invest in the markets.
 The markets never top on a negative note.
-The media is out with a plethora of negative factors; earnings slow down, energy sector collapse, Terrorism, and the list of scary events is never ending.
+The media is out with a plethora of negative factors; earnings slow down, energy sector collapse, Terrorism, and the list of scary events are never-ending.

 Dr Copper is dead; it can’t keep up with Fed’s hot money policy